-The school will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is one month in the case of requests for access to information).
+The school will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is generally one month, but actually fulfilling more complex or multiple requests, e.g. those involving third party information, may take one to two months longer).

-The school will be better able to respond quickly to smaller, targeted requests for information.
+The school will be better able to respond quickly to smaller, targeted requests for information made during term time.
 If the request for information is manifestly excessive or similar to previous requests, the school may ask you to reconsider or require a proportionate fee (but only where Data Protection Law allows it).